andrewldesousa/andrewldesousa.github.io/_posts/2020-01-22-linear-algebra-for-ml.md

   src="https://cdn.mathjax.org/mathjax/latest/MathJax.js?config=TeX-MML-AM_CHTML">
 </script>

+This post series is designed for people who want to do Machine Learning, but find that the Linear Algebra involved is making it more difficult than it needs to be.
+This series contains the most useful Linear Algebra concepts used in Machine Learning.
+By mastering these concepts, the Linear Algebra in Machine Learning will not hinder your ability to understand these learning algorithms at a deep level.

 ## Linear Systems and Basic Definitions

-To start with, let's layout a definion for a linear equation.
-A linear equation maintains this form ($$x_n$$ represents input parameters, $$a_n$$ represents coefficients or weights that scale the input parameters):
+Let's layout a definion for a linear equation.
+A linear equation maintains this form:

 $$
 a_1x_1 + a_2x_2 + ... + a_nx_n = y
 $$

+where $$x_n$$ represents input parameters and $$a_n$$ represents coefficients or weights that scale the input parameters.

-If you were the output of a linear equation with respect to its inputs, you would find that all points fall on the same line.
-This defines a linear relationship.
-If there were a term in the equation with a degree greater than 1 (for example: $$a_nx_n^2$$), the equation would no longer be considered linear because the points would no longer all lie on a single line.
+If you were to plot each valid set of $$x$$ variables for a fixed weights and a fixed $$y$$, you would find that the graph results in a set of points which all fall on a single line.
+If there were a term in the equation with a degree greater than 1 (for example: $$a_nx_n^2$$), the equation would no longer be considered linear because the points would no longer all lie on a straight line.

 A system of linear equations is a set of equations in linear form with respect to the same input parameters.
-A set of values that satisfies all equations in a system is solution to that system.
-And a solution refers to a point in which all lines of a system intersect.
-A set of input parameters corresponding to a solution are represented as vectors in Linear Algebra.
+A set of input paramters that satisfy each equation in a system gets called a solution to that system.
+Graphically speaking, a solution refers to a point in which all the lines of a system intersect.

+#### Example 1

+$$
+1x_1 + 3x_2 = 1
+2x_1 + 6x_2 = 4

+Solution: x_1 = 1 and x_2 = 2
+$$

+In the example above, there is only one valid solution to the problem.

 ### Scalars, Vectors, Matrices, and Tensors
 Scalars, vectors, matrices, and tensors are terms you must become comfortable with when dealing with Linear Algebra and Machine Learning.

 How do these terms get applied?
-As I said earlier, a solution to a linear system gets represented as vectors.
+A solution to a linear system (or a set of input paramaters that satisfy each equation) gets represented as a vector.
 Linear systems get represented by matrices, where each row corresponds to a different equation in the system and each entry corresponds to a coefficient in that row's equation.

 Here is a system and it's matrix representation.